 - About 7 million people drop their cell phones into the toilet each year.

 - Toilet paper has been on a roll since 1890, although some providers are experimenting with roll-less options once again.

-When you start shopping for toilet, then you are adding one of the most important inventions in history to your bathroom.
+When you start shopping for a toilet, then you are adding one of the most important inventions in history.
 Thanks to this one fixture, we can manage parasites better, maintain a sanitary environment, and avoid the risks of contagious disease.

-No matter what your budget might be, you will discover that the money spent will always be one of the best investments you could ever make.
+No matter what your budget might be, you will discover that the money spent will always be one of the great investments you could ever make.